-^{:} The Ebbw Valley Railway Project loan is to be repaid over a period of 50 years from 2024/2025 and has therefore been discounted to its current (fair) value in the statutory accounts.
+^{:} The Ebbw Valley Railway Project loan is to be repaid over a period of 50 years after completion (expected from 2024/2025) and has therefore been discounted to its current (fair) value in the statutory accounts.
 The Authority is required to account for the difference between the current value and the actual loan amount as capital grant unapplied.